Tobexint/PySocket/docs/documentation.md

 ### 1. Configuration Loader (`load_config`)
 **Function:** Loads server configuration from `config.ini`.
-- Uses Python’s ConfigParser to read configuration values from a .ini file.
+- Uses Python’s configParser to read configuration values from a .ini file.
-- Dynamically resolves the full absolute path to the config.ini file, based on the location of the script.
+- Dynamically resolves the full absolute path to the config.ini file based on the location of the script.
 - Reads values for file path, SSL settings, port, etc.
 - Validates SSL configuration if enabled.
 - Returns the configuration parameters.